harryremon/Starter/README.md

 Starter list : lists all reachable (indexable) applications on your machine.

-Starter Start [Application Name]: Starts an application, or shows a list of applications to choose from in case of multiple results.
+Starter start [Application Name]: Starts an application, or shows a list of applications to choose from in case of multiple results.

 # Desclaimers